First Amendment to the Fundamental Law

 On December 17, 2012, Fidesz-KDNP National Assembly representatives approved the Third Amendment to the Fundamental Law stipulating that adoption or amendment of legislation pertaining to the acquisition and use of agricultural land and forests in Hungary shall be Cardinal Laws requiring the support of at least two-thirds of National Assembly representatives (source in Hungarian).

 Fourth Amendment to the Fundamental Law

 On March 11, 2013, Fidesz-KDNP National Assembly representatives approved the Fourth Amendment to the Fundamental Law.
-This amendment, whose nearly 6,000-word official English-language translation is over eight times longer than the first ten amendments to the U.S. Constitution contained in the Bill of Rights, placed the Temporary Provisions that the Constitutional Court annulled on December 13, 2012 back into the Fundamental Law (source in Hungarian).
+This amendment, whose nearly 6,000-word official English-language translation is over eight times longer than the first ten amendments to the U.S. Constitution contained in the Bill of Rights, placed the Transitional Provisions that the Constitutional Court annulled on December 13, 2012 back into the Fundamental Law (source in Hungarian).
 The Fourth Amendment to the Fundamental Law also contains the following stipulations (text of amendment in English and Hungarian):

 -Political parties participating in national and European Parliament elections may only publish campaign advertisements “by way of public media services” as determined in a Cardinal Law of the National Assembly.
 (The quoted passage is an Orange Files translation of the Hungarian-language version of the amendment, which states “kampányidõszakban politikai reklám – sarkalatos törvényben meghatározottak szerint – kizárólag közszolgálati médiaszolgáltatások útján, egyenlõ feltételek mellett tehetõ közzé.”
 The official English-language translation of this passage fails to specifically cite the exclusivity of public media, stating merely that “Cardinal Law may limit the publication of other forms of political campaign.”)